Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Related Work

-Co-training is a semi-supervised learning technique that exploits two classifiers to acquire complementary information on two views of the data \cite{blum1998combining}.
-It has been extensively utilized in various research fields such as image recognition \cite{qiao2018deep}, semantic segmentation \cite{peng2020deep} and domain adaptation \cite{saito2018maximum,zheng2019unsupervised,luo2019taking}.
-For instance, in domain adaptation, these co-training works explicitly maximize the discrepancies of the classifiers by utilizing extra losses such as adversarial loss \cite{saito2018maximum} or weight discrepancy loss \cite{luo2019taking}.
-In contrast, our work adopts a co-training paradigm that leverages four compositors with different knowledge to jointly make decisions for the language-guided image retrieval task.
-We do not introduce extra loss to explicitly maximize the discrepancy of the four compositors, as they inherently possess various knowledge due to their different designs.
-For example, the two image-text compositors focus on the detailed and overall changes to the reference images based on the perspective of finding ``what should change'' in the reference image, and two text-image compositors are in view of the text-to-image retrieval with the reference image implying ``what should preserve''.
-Instead, we explicitly encourage the consensus between compositors and leverage the consensus to rectify the single prediction, which is aligned with this work \cite{guan2021multimodal} exploring the consistent and complementary correlations of multi-modal data.
-Refer to Sec.~\ref{subsec:consensus} for more details.
+\textbf{Co-training.} Co-training is a semi-supervised learning technique that exploits two components to acquire complementary information on two views of the data\!~\citep{blum1998combining}.
+It has been extensively utilized in various research fields such as image recognition\!~\citep{qiao2018deep}, segmentation\!~\citep{peng2020deep,hui2023language} and domain adaptation\!~\citep{saito2018maximum,zheng2019unsupervised,luo2019taking}.
+Our work adopts a co-training paradigm that leverages four compositors with different knowledge to jointly make decisions for the composed image retrieval task.
+The two image-text compositors focus on the detailed and overall changes to the reference images based on the perspective of finding ``what to change'' in the reference image, and the two text-image compositors are in view of the text-to-image retrieval with the reference image implying ``what to preserve'' for the relative caption.
+The compositors hold diverse knowledge from different views of the data.
+Thus, we explicitly encourage the consensus between compositors and leverage the consensus to rectify the single prediction.